 Roulette is the easiest casino game to understand and one of the hardest to beat long-term.
-There are no decisions to make mid-game, no strategy that shifts the odds in your favour, and no skill component whatsoever.
+There are no decisions to make mid-game, no strategy that shifts the odds in your favor, and no skill component whatsoever.
 What you can control is which variant you play, how you manage your bankroll across a session, and whether the casino you’re playing at is actually worth depositing into.

 The house edge in roulette ranges from 1.35% to 5.26% depending purely on which version of the game you choose.
 That’s not a small gap.
 A player putting C$1,000 through a session of American Roulette is giving away roughly four times more to the house than someone playing French Roulette with La Partage.
 Most Canadian online casinos offer all three main variants.
 Picking the right one costs nothing extra and is the single most impactful decision a roulette player makes before the wheel starts spinning.